Heading to Redang Island?

 Once you have made it to either Shahbandar Jetty or Merang Jetty, it’s time for the last part of how to get to Pulau Redang.

 Getting a ferry at either jetty is straightforward and follows a similar process.
-Ferries from Merang depart more often and are faster so are the better choice from that perspective.
+Ferries from Merang depart more often and are faster, so are the better option for travel to Pulau Redang from that perspective.
 Although if you are arriving by bus in Kuala Terengganu then departing from Shahbandar Jetty can be easier.

 From Shahbandar jetty to Redang Island, ferries take about 1.5 hours.